thanhvo31/RuneAudio-Re1/README.md

 - Write the file to a micro SD card, 4GB or more, with something like [Win32 Disk Imager](https://sourceforge.net/projects/win32diskimager/).

 ### Before power on
+- New users:
+	- Connect a TV/monitor and a mouse to RPi.
+	- Connect wired LAN to RPi if available.
 - A USB drive in the system is strongly recommended.
 	- For persistent data and Library databases.
 	- Extra directories in NAS must be imported manually.
 	- If music files are in NAS only, plug in a small USB thumb drive for extra directories, 1GB is more than enough.

-(New users: skip to power on and enjoy.)
+(New users: skip this migration.)
 - Migrate existing data if it had taken a long time to build.
 	- Library database
 		- Create directory /mnt/MPD/USB/<label>/mpd (or USB root on PC)